NTNU-IHB/FMI4j/README.md

 ### <a name="fmu2jar"></a> FMU2Jar

-FMU2Jar is similar to the Gradle-plugin, but you can use it without Gradle.
+FMU2Jar is similar to the Gradle plugin, but it does not require Gradle.

-It is a command line application which takes an FMU in and produces a Jar file.
+It's a command line application which takes an FMU in and produces a Jar file.
 You can also tell the application to install the Jar into your local maven repository (``.m2``), The jar file contains code that makes it easier to work with the FMU progamatically just as the Gradle plugin does.

 #### Running tests